safayet404/safayet404/README.md

 - 🤞 I find joy in the process of problem-solving.

-- 🚀 Passionate Software Developer mastering HTML, CSS, ReactJS,NextJS,NodeJS and MongoDB .
+- 🚀 Passionate Software Developer mastering HTML, CSS,SvelteKit,ReactJS,NextJS,NodeJS and MongoDB .

 - 💻 Expert in crafting beautiful interfaces with SvelteKit,ReactJS,NextJS and Tailwind.